About John Southard

-I published a book on how a small group of U.S. Marines leveraged the power of empathy, in the middle of a war, to build sustainable trust in the most unlikely of places.
-The marines, unbeknownst to them, actually built the foundation for a business playbook on how to empathize and solidify trust with business customers.
-After studying this group of marines for more than a decade, I applied their playbook for empathy in the corporate world, which yielded impressive business returns.
+John’s book, Defend and Befriend, chronicles the greatest, yet unknown story of empathy in world history.
+He tracks a small group of U.S. Marines in the Vietnam War who leveraged the power of empathy to build a sustainable trust in the most unlikely of places.
+The marines, unbeknownst to them, actually laid the foundation for a unique empathy framework that companies today can use to build trust with customers and employees.
+After studying this group of marines for more than a decade, John has applied their empathy playbook in the corporate world, which has yielded impressive business returns.

-Learn how build a sustainable trust with your customers
+Discover how to build sustainable trust with customers and employees

 Are you a speaker, or an aspiring speaker that is apprehensive about getting started in speaking?
 Are you lost in terms of figuring out what you should speak about?
 If you even thought about saying “yes” to either question, this talk is for you.
 You see, at one point, John answered both questions with an emphatic “yes.”
 Through his own journey of going from military history PhD to business professional to speaker, John inspires you to not compromise with your genuine passion in life.
 More importantly, he explains how you can take your passion and turn it into a professional speaking topic and a self-fulfilling career.

 Be confident about converting your passion into a speaking topic